alamillac/reacher/README.md

 ### Testing the Agent

-There are already pre-trained weights in the `checkpoint.pth` and `checkpoint_visual.pth` file for 2000 episodes.
+There are already pre-trained weights in the `reacher.pth` and `reacher_td3.pth` files.

 To test the agent, run the `test.py` script.